oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 (Flavor description pending final release)

-**Advice:** (charge tech can cost you a lot of charges! invest in charge limit increasing weapons, and make use of the recharge action in throwdowns)
+**Advice:** (charge tech can cost you a lot of charges! invest in charge limit increasing Daisho, and make use of the recharge action in throwdowns)

 **Starting Mods:**
 * Green (The Noob): +1 Fan Club, +2 Pit Crew